 AR and VR are widely used for employee instruction and education as it can simulate every possible process and environment.

-Benefits of AR/VR in Manufacturing
+Benefits of Implementing Augmented and Virtual Reality in Manufacturing